-Then Jesus chose twelve men from among his disciples to be his special representatives.
+Then Jesus chose 12 men from among his disciples to be his special representatives.
 He called them "apostles."
 These apostles traveled with Jesus and learned from him.

-A Bible story from: Matthew 4:12-25; Mark 1:14-15, 35-39; 3:13-21; Luke 4:14-30, 38-44
+A Bible story from: Matthew 4:12-25; Mark 1-3; Luke 4

-27. The Stewy of the Cood Samaritan 27.
-The Story of the Good Samaritan
+27. The Story of the Good Samaritan